MSG Carlos Espada completes 60-day SkillBridge internship with the Europe District

-Photo of Master Sgt.
-Carlos Espada.
-The U.S. Army Corps of Engineers, Europe District recently hosted Espada for a 60-day SkillBridge internship as a Contract Specialist.
-This is the latest of several SkillBridge interns the district has hosted over the years. (photo courtesy of MSG Carlos Espada)
+The U.S. Army Corps of Engineers, Europe District recently hosted Master Sgt.
+Carlos Espada for a 60-day SkillBridge internship as a Contract Specialist.
+This is the latest of several SkillBridge interns the district has hosted over the years.

+Espada began his military career in 2006 as a financial technician.
+After a few years, he reclassed to a contracting Military Occupational Specialty (MOS).
+In his most recent position, Espada served as a Quality Assurance Specialist with the 409th Contracting Support Brigade in Kaiserslautern, Germany.

+His experience in contracting, purchasing and budgets served him well over the course of his military career.
+However, there are nuances between contracting in the military and contracting in the civilian workforce.
+As Espada prepared to retire from military service, he pursued a SkillBridge internship to broaden his knowledge of the civilian side of the field.

 |Date Taken: